Search ideas, news and case studies

 Starting a production company used to be right up there with becoming an astronaut or rock star as one of those fantasy careers that mums and dads would gently dissuade their children from pursuing.
 Established production companies were simply too dominant, the opportunities too few and the costs too high for new companies to have a decent shot at succeeding.

 Today, however, the outlook is dramatically brighter.
-With the flourishing of social media and the reduced price of equipment, starting a production company is easier than ever — and here we’ll take a look at why 2018 is the year to do so.
+With the flourishing of social media and the reduced price of equipment, starting a production company is easier than ever.

 The industry is growing